Skip to content

 Loan EMI Calculator

-Calculate Equated Monthly Installment from principal, rate, and tenure
+Equated Monthly Installment from principal, rate, and tenure.

 Calculate loan EMI from principal, rate, and tenure.
-See monthly payment, total repayment, and total interest paid.
-Instant result with methodology shown.
+Returns monthly payment, total repayment, total interest, and interest as a percentage of principal.

 What this tool does